MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 Before you run the Create Cluster wizard, make sure you:

-- Have read the hardware and other requirements in [Before you start].
+- Have read the hardware and other requirements in [Before you start](before-you-start.md).
 - Install the Azure Stack HCI OS on each server in the cluster.
 See [Deploy Azure Stack HCI](create-cluster.md).
 - Install Windows Admin Center on a remote (management) computer.
 See [Install Windows Admin Center](create-cluster.md).
 Don't run the wizard from a server in the cluster.
 - Have an account that’s a member of the local Administrators group on each server.